jtarkington77/sealed-box-ai-runbook/docs/models.md

   - Heavier reasoning workloads where a simple 7B/13B struggles.
   - Punches above its parameter count because of MoE routing.
 - Watch for:
-  - VRAM is real: at 4-bit you’re still in the ~22–24 GB VRAM ballpark just for the worker, plus overhead.
+  - VRAM is real: at 4-bit you're still in the ~22-24 GB VRAM ballpark just for the worker, plus overhead.
   - Needs a decent GPU tier to feel good as a daily driver.

 Use this if you want a **serious worker on a 24+ GB card** and are okay with more setup work.